Russia's Gazprom continues gas exports to Europe via Ukraine - Ifax | Headlines

 - Russian Federation

-Russian state-owned energy giant Gazprom continued to supply natural gas to Europe via Ukraine on Wednesday in line with requests from European consumers.
+Russian state-owned gas producer Gazprom continued to supply natural gas to Europe via Ukraine on Monday in line with requests from European consumers, the Interfax news agency reported.

-Requests stood at 108.4 million cubic metres for April 6, similar to volumes requested on the previous day, the Interfax news agency reported, citing the operator of Ukraine's gas pipelines.
+Requests stood at 95 million cubic metres for April 11, Interfax reported, citing Ukraine's gas pipeline operator.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)